koajs/static/Readme.md

  - `maxage` Browser cache max-age in milliseconds. defaults to 0
  - `hidden` Allow transfer of hidden files. defaults to false
  - `index` Default file name, defaults to 'index.html'
+ - `defer` If true, serves after `yield next`, allowing any downstream middleware to respond first.

 ## Example